This story has been updated. It was originally published on September 16, 2018.

-If you’re browsing on the go, then you want to keep data use to a minimum.
-Opera Mini has the solution: a built-in data-saving tool that compresses websites and page elements before they arrive at your smartphone.
+All versions of Opera’s mobile browser have been designed for one-handed, on-the-go use, but Opera Mini is especially handy if you want to keep data use to a minimum: it has a built-in data-saving tool that compresses websites and page elements before they show up on your smartphone.

 The Brave browser emphasizes security and privacy.
-To start with, it comes with a built-in ad-blocker (just remember to whitelist the sites you want to support) so pop-ups can’t weigh down your browsing and websites can’t track you as well.
+To start with, it comes with a built-in ad-blocker (just remember to whitelist the sites you want to support) so pop-ups won’t weigh down your browsing and websites won’t be able to track you as easily.
 For even more control, Brave features advanced security settings.

 For example, you can prevent all interactive scripts from running on a page.
 When you’re loading a site, you can tell the browser to only make secure HTTPS connections (where they’re available).
 Brave also comes with built-in anti-phishing protection to keep you safe from attacks.

-Developers built this browser on Chromium, an open-source project that also serves as the basis of Chrome, so you might notice some similarities with the look and feel of that app.
-In addition to stellar security, it includes all the usual features you would expect from a mobile browser, including incognito browsing, browser bookmarks, and password management.
+Developers built this browser on Chromium, an open-source project that also serves as the foundation of Google Chrome, so you might notice some similarities with the look and feel of that app.
+In addition to stellar security, Brave includes all the usual features you would expect from a mobile browser, including incognito browsing, browser bookmarks, and password management.

 4. Ecosia Browser

 The Ecosia Browser, which also has its foundation in open-source Chromium code, funnels all your web queries through its own search engine, earning money through advertising and referrals on these searches.
 So why do we like it so much?
-Because Ecosia sends all of these funds toward green projects—thus far, it has planted more than 37 million trees.
+Because Ecosia spends its money on environmentally focused projects—thus far, it has planted more than 150 million trees.

-Of course, Ecosia needs more than just a green thumb.
+Of course, Ecosia has more than just a green thumb.
 It also refuses to save the details of your searches or your personal information.
-That means, as you browse, your taps are protecting the natural balance of the planet, rather than lining the pockets of major tech corporation.
+That means as you browse, your taps will be protecting the planet’s natural balance, rather than lining the pockets of a major tech corporation.

 5. Kiwi Browser

-Kiwi Browser puts the focus on speed, cutting down the app to its essentials so you can focus on zooming around the web rather than sifting through menus and settings.
+Kiwi Browser focuses on speed, cutting its app down to the essentials so you can focus on zooming around the web rather than sifting through menus and settings.

-If there’s one reason to give Kiwi a try, it’s speed—this browser really is fast.
-It’s also easy to use; you can even move the address bar down to the bottom so you can navigate more easily on bigger screens.
-However, it has fewer security features than some of the other browsers on this list, and as yet, you can’t download an iOS version of the app.
+If there’s one reason to give Kiwi a try, it’s that speed—this browser really is fast.
+It’s also easy to use—you can even move the address bar down to the bottom so you can navigate more easily on bigger screens.
+However, it has fewer security features than some of the other browsers on this list, and there’s currently no iOS version of the app.